NHBSystems/JLogger-601-Examples/README.md

 Examples are provided for LMIC and Beelan libraries.
 I hope to add a nice example for RadioHead in the future, but I know the standard examples will work fine as long as you set the pin mappings.
-The JLogger_601_Test_All example shows the basics off using the onboard hardware and can be used to check that everything is working.
+The JLogger_601_Test_All example shows the basics of using the onboard hardware and can be used to check that everything is working.
 It also can be configured to use the RadioHead library to check that an RFM95 (or RFM69) is present and working.